 Final Word on How to Fit a Bicycle

 If you have never fit a bicycle before, or, you don't feel comfortable making manual adjustments to your bicycle, you can always get help at your local bike shop.
-Also, when you make an adjustment to your bicycle, you shouldn't feel set for life and like you cannot make a change again.
+Also, when you adjust your bicycle, you shouldn't feel set for life, and like you cannot make a change again.

 Your body may change, or your riding needs may change, and therefore, so will your fit on your bicycle.
 You may need to adjust your bicycle often throughout your lie.

 Finally, some people adjust their bicycles for specific rides they are planning.
 They will adjust it differently for speed, distance, recreation, etc., so don't feel shy about making bicycle adjustments and knowing how to fit your bicycle for your specific riding needs.